Taco Bowl Salad

 On Making a Flour Tortilla Bowl

 Making a homemade taco bowl is quite easy.
-Of course, you can buy a Taco Bowl Mold, which looks pretty cool.
+Of course, you may buy a Taco Bowl Mold, which looks pretty cool.
 But you can also make your own.

 Simply wad a piece of tinfoil into a ball about the size of an orange or grapefruit, depending on the size of your flour tortilla.
 Place the balls on a baking sheet.
 I can get about 6 on a sheet.

-Then fold an oiled flour tortilla over each ball, gently forming it into the shape you desire with your hands.
-If possible try to flatten the top of the shell so it will stand upright and not tip on your plate.
-Bake in a hot oven for 8-10 minutes until they are a golden brown.
+Generously brush each tortilla with vegetable oil on both sides.
+Then fold the flour tortillas over each ball, gently forming it into the shape you desire with your hands.
+If possible, try to flatten the top of the shell so it will stand upright and not tip on your plate.
+Bake in a preheated 400 degree oven for 8-10 minutes until tortillas are a golden brown.

 Instructions for Making This Recipe